WELCOME TO MISSION ENGAGE

 To provide disengaged and disadvantaged 18 to 22-year old youth with the necessary skills, training and confidence to become powerful assets in business and develop the mental capacity to personally go the distance.

-Mission Engage works in partnership with industry leaders to provide real employment pathways and placements to young people who are disengaged, disadvantaged and who are at risk of long-term unemployment.
+Mission Engage works in partnership with industry leaders to provide a deep dive learning experience of what it looks like to be employed.
+This hands-on practical business experience assists with the challenges young people face when looking for employment.
+We provide support to people who are disengaged, disadvantaged and who are at risk of long-term unemployment.

 Our program is designed to cultivate a greater sense of self-esteem and target key areas of mental and physical development.

 The diversity of those who support our program is the cornerstone to it’s success.